EBI-Metagenomics/genome_uploader/README.md

 └── submission.xml                  # xml used for genome registration on ENA
 ```

+An example of output files and folder structure submitted in test mode can be found under the `examples` folder.

 ## Upload genomes
 Once manifest files are generated, it is necessary to use ENA's webin-cli resource to upload genomes.